Refugee Camps Face COVID-19: 'If We Do Nothing, The Harm Is Going To Be So Extreme'

 Those interventions are not likely to be doable.
 Not just in the Rohingya camps, but [in other refugee camps].
 You cannot social distance from people in a place like this, where there are so many people in such a small, densely populated area.

-In terms of intubation and being put on a ventilator [a treatment for severe cases of COVID-19] — I have my doubts if that's going to happen in this situation or in many other situations.
+In terms of intubation and being put on a ventilator [a treatment for severe cases of COVID-19], I have my doubts if that's going to happen in this situation or in many other situations.
 I don't think that refugees will have access to that in [the national hospitals of their host countries] if the nationals need it.
 I think that would be very hard for a government to agree to but I hope I am wrong.

 What do aid workers need to provide care to places like Cox's Bazar at this moment in time?

 A lot of protective gear, a lot more beds.
-They're going to have to train health-care workers.
+They're going to have to train health care workers.
 They're going to need to figure out where to bury people.

 What is the humanitarian community doing now to prepare?

 There are some guidelines that are coming out at the global level from Geneva [where the U.N. is headquartered] and elsewhere.
-But guidelines at that level are non-specific.
+But guidelines at that level are nonspecific.

-I've spoken now to at least six non-governmental organizations and also some U.N. agencies to get an idea of what people are doing [on the ground].
+I've spoken now to at least six nongovernmental organizations and also some U.N. agencies to get an idea of what people are doing [on the ground].
 In many situations, the recommendations are going to have to come from the affected populations.

 What kinds of ideas have come out of those discussions?

 In camps where schools have been closed [due to coronavirus], what do you do with that group of educated adults and teachers?
 How can we use them best?
-Do we use them for hygiene promotion or do we actually start teaching them how to treat mild cases of COVID-19 because the health-care workers are going to be way too busy with more severe cases?
+Do we use them for hygiene promotion or do we actually start teaching them how to treat mild cases of COVID-19 because the health care workers are going to be way too busy with more severe cases?

 You have to think broadly in terms of what you can do.
 For example, you now have schools that are closed.
 Can we also use some of those schools as areas where we can isolate patients?